zijie-tang/Spectrogram_WANGLab/README.md

 # Zap-Matlab

-This repository contains a Matlab GUI which implements Zafar's audio player (Zap), featuring some practical functionalities such as a synchronized spectrogram, a select/drag tool, and a playback line.
+Matlab GUI which implements Zafar's audio player (Zap), featuring some practical functionalities such as a synchronized spectrogram, a select/drag tool, and a playback line.

 - [zap Matlab GUI](#zap-matlab-gui)
 - [audio_file](#audio_file)